maede97/Evolutionary-Car-AI/README.md

 The `[Demo]` key inside the configuration is used for `demo.py`, where the corresponding map and model get loaded.

 The `[Draw]` key inside the configuration is used for `draw.py`, where the name stands for the outputted image.
 Press `s` to save.

+## Prerequisites
+Only a valid python installation with the modules `numpy` and `pygame` is required.